Co-Curricular Enrichment Program

 If you have any questions about our clubs, please do not hesitate to get in touch via nt@cyngnahf-fpuhyr.qr.
 We would be happy to advise you in the selection of the most suitable group for your child.

-We follow the Berlin school calendar and have the same holidays as all other schools in Berlin.
+We essentially follow the Berlin school calendar and have holidays at the same time as all other students in Berlin.
+All details and exceptions can be found in the document “Our holidays and closing times” in the download area.

 We offer a varied holiday program from 6:00 to 18:00 each day during the school holidays.
 This program is for children in grades 1 to 6 and includes lots of interesting projects, exciting excursions and relaxed freeplay time.